top of page

 5. Stay Sexually Active (Yes, Really)

 Increased blood flow supports vaginal tissue health.
 Use it or lose it applies here too.
+I said what I said.

 Let’s Normalize the Conversation